Xuanniee/Xuanniee/README.md

 # Hey There!!
-I'm Xuan Yi, a Computer Science Student based in Singapore.
+I'm Xuan Yi, a Computer Science student based in Singapore.

 # My Projects

+* [Bus Express (Android: Compose + Kotlin)](https://github.com/Xuanniee/Bus-Express), an android application that retrieves bus timings.
 * [Finance (Flask)](https://github.com/Xuanniee/Finance), a stocks web application that allows people to try out paper trading.
 * [Network (Django)](https://github.com/Xuanniee/Network-Django), a clone of Twitter, that allows users to make posts and follow other users.
 * [Commerce (Django)](https://github.com/Xuanniee/Commerce-Django), an e-commerce auction site that allows people to buy and sell items.